 What does a virtual legal assistant do?

-Virtual legal assistants help legal practitioners maximize their time and resources in advising and representing their clients.
+Cloudstaff, a provider of remote staffing solutions, offers virtual legal assistants help legal practitioners maximize their time and resources in advising and representing their clients.
 Clerical and paralegal duties are assigned to them.

 They are outsourced remotely as an online secretary to add efficiency and effectiveness to law firms with many clients.

 Any existing virtual assistant can be a virtual legal assistant, but some lawyers demand the following for the finest legal assistance:

 - Technical writing is a priority skill because all VLAs represent their lawyers.
 They should be able to construct error-free write-ups from spelling, grammar, and sentence structure.